 Toni Flyckt, Burger King Finland’s marketing director of Burger King Finland said:

 “It’s a bit of exaggeration, of course, but there’s an honest truth behind it.
 Many Finns are, in fact, private and shy people who don’t particularly enjoy having any conversation with someone we are unfamiliar with.
 Even while picking up their food.
 We wanted to use that positive stereotype of our fellow Finns and create a totally new kind of drive-thru service”.

-Funny, easy to understand and relatable, they make for the perfect way to communicate with out saying much.
+Funny, easy to understand, and relatable, memes make for the perfect way to communicate without saying much.

 That’s why Spotify decided to make them the star of their new global ad campaign “Everywhere”.